weijiekoh/py2-monero-wallet-generator/README.md

 This script can only generate a cold wallet if it is run in a secure environment.
-If you use this script to generate an address on an insecure or non-airgapped computer, treat it as a cold wallet at your own risk.
+If you use this script to generate an address on an insecure or non-airgapped computer, use it as a cold wallet at your own risk.

 ## Usage